Kitsap Peninsula – Best Road Trip Itinerary for Family Trips!

 - Bainbridge has a number of things that are fun for families.

-- There is the well know Gardens, called the Bloedel Reserve, which is very popular (but a little pricey).
+- There is the well-known gardens, called the Bloedel Reserve, which is very popular (but a little pricey).

 - The Children’s museum, shops and restaurants, waterfront fun, parks as well as rock climbing walls and more are all things you will find in this artsy town!
 It is a quick trip from this resort, and definitely worth a days visit.